ebrensi/heatflask/backend/README.md

 ### Start the webserver
 You should be able to run the backend server on your machine by running [`dev-run`](/backend/dev-run)

-It will serve at [`http://127.0.0.1:5000`](http://127.0.0.1:5000), but there will only be frontend code to serve if you have set up the frontend dev environment set up properly, so see [/frontend/README.md](/frontend/README.md).
+It will serve at [`http://127.0.0.1:8000`](http://127.0.0.1:8000), but there will only be frontend code to serve if you have set up the frontend dev environment set up properly, so see [/frontend/README.md](/frontend/README.md).

 If there are any problems getting this working, please create an [issue](https://github.com/ebrensi/heatflask/issues).
 Otherwise, Congratulations!🥳

-### Make a pull request
-If you make some changes to the code and have tested it on your machine, you can make a pull request.
-See [/contributing.md](/contributing.md).

 ### Code style guidelines
 We use [Flake8](https://flake8.pycqa.org/en/latest/#) linter and [Black](https://black.readthedocs.io/en/stable) formatting.